greenhas/spg_website/content/Communities/2021-11-10-Religious-freedom.md

 ---
 date: 2021-11-10T07:27:30-05:00
-title: "linkblog: just read 'Supreme Court conservatives are skeptical on spiritual advisers in death chamber : NPR'"
+title: "🔗linkblog: just read 'Supreme Court conservatives are skeptical on spiritual advisers in death chamber : NPR'"
 tags: ["link","Communities","religious freedom","SCOTUS"]
 ---
 Religious freedom only counts as such when it's applied across the board and not just for conservative talking points.